mad-gooze/gemini/doc/config.md

 * `browsers` - list of browser ids to run tests specified in `files`.
 All browsers by default.

-If sets are not specified in config, all files from `gemini` directory will be launched in all browsers specified in config.
+If sets are not specified in config, all files from `gemini` directory will be launched in all browsers specified from config.

 You can specify sets to run using CLI option [`--set`](./commands.md#common-cli-options).